tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

 ---

 `Marra2014_data.fasta` is an interleaved FASTA file.
 Interleaved means that a single squence is spread across multiple lines, it makes data manipulation difficult.
-There are tools to convert between an interleaved and non-interleaved format, but let's just create our own now called `deInterleaveFASTA.sh`.
+There are tools to convert between an interleaved and non-interleaved format, but let's just create our own and name it `deInterleaveFASTA.sh`.

 ``` bash
 # for those with Macs, let me know if this returns an error